Today I want to show you what and what not to do when it comes to landing page design for SaaS (Software as a Service).

 Next, “Ready to see more?”, what am I going to see more of?
 There should be a video, some images, or a GIF showing me what the product actually is and what it’s capable of.
 I still don’t know what the offering is and this should be really clear.

 Here’s a big red flag: the form is starting with a bunch of high-friction questions by asking for names and email addresses.
-This should be pushed to the bottom and instead have the micro-commitments (such as getting their industry and job titles) pulled to the top.
+This should be pushed to the bottom.
+Instead I would have the micro-commitments (such as getting their industry and job titles) pulled to the top.

 People don’t hesitate to answer these non-personal questions as much as they do when asked for their name or email address.
 But after they’ve invested a short amount of time into answering a few simple questions, they’re more willing.
 This is simply bad practice.